kellpossible/cargo-i18n/i18n-embed/README.md

 assets_dir = "i18n"
 ```

-Next, you want to create your localization resources, per language fluent files. `lang_code` needs to conform to the [Unicode Language Identifier](https://unicode.org/reports/tr35/tr35.html#Unicode_language_identifier) standard, and will be parsed via the [unic_langid crate](https://docs.rs/unic-langid/0.9.0/unic_langid/).
+Next, you want to create your localization resources, per language fluent files. `language` needs to conform to the [Unicode Language Identifier](https://unicode.org/reports/tr35/tr35.html#Unicode_language_identifier) standard, and will be parsed via the [unic_langid crate](https://docs.rs/unic-langid/0.9.0/unic_langid/).

 The directory structure should look like so: